 We were delighted with the service again, and whilst we were £142 lighter for our malarone tablets.
 When that could have been £300 plus the cost of private prescriptions at the doctors then it did feel like we’d got a good deal.

-Thanks ASDA for making buying Malarone at Asda easy!
+Thanks ASDA for making buying Malarone for Malaria at Asda easy!